A selection of indicators from The ABC of Gender Equality in Education: Aptitude, Behaviour, Confidence, Education at a Glance 2014, PIAAC and TALIS.

 The 2014 edition of Education at a Glance provides ample evidence of the critical role that education and skills play in fostering social progress.
 A first glance at the evidence shows that in OECD countries access to education continues to expand.
 Close to 40% of 25-34 year-olds now have a tertiary education, a proportion 15 percentage points larger than that of 55‑64 year-olds; and in many countries, this difference exceeds 20 percentage points.
 Importantly, the crisis did not slow this process of expansion.
 On the other hand, EAG 2014 shows that socio-economic divisions are deepening.
 On average, over 80% of tertiary-educated adults are employed compared to less than 60% of people with below upper secondary education.
 And the employment gap between these two groups is 30 percentage points wide or more in several countries.
 Moreover, data reconfirm that the economic crisis hit young, low‑educated adults hardest.

-Education at a Glance 2014 offers a rich, comparable and up-to-date array of indicators on:
+Education at a Glance 2014 and the Education at a Glance Interim Report offer a rich, comparable and up-to-date array of indicators on:

 Finance is a part of everyday life for many 15-year-olds: they are already consumers of financial services such as bank accounts with access to online payment facilities.
 As they near the end of compulsory education, students will also face complex and challenging financial choices.
 Financial literacy is thus an essential life skill, and high on the global policy agenda.
 Shrinking welfare systems, shifting demographics, and the increased sophistication and expansion of financial services have all contributed to a greater awareness of the importance of ensuring that citizens and consumers of all ages are financially literate.
 The financial literacy assessment in PISA 2012 offers the first ever international assessment of the financial knowledge and skills